code-saturne/code_saturne/docs/doxygen/user_guide/case_structure.md

   if the currently active XML file is not named `setup.xml`, a symbolic link named `setup.xml` is added to that file, as the solver expects that name.
 * Files directly in `SRC` are copied to `RESU/src`
-* Subdirectories of `DATA` and `SRC` are ignored
+* Sub-directories of `DATA` and `SRC` are ignored
-* for large files or directories referenced in `setup.xml` or `user_scripts.py`, such as `mesh_input*`, `checkpoint`, or `partition_input`, symbolic links are used in the run direcotory rather than a full copy.
-The link may have a different name: for example, a `checkpoint` from a previous un is linked as `restart` for the new run.
+* for large files or directories referenced in `setup.xml` or `user_scripts.py`, such as `mesh_input*`, `checkpoint`, or `partition_input`, symbolic links are used in the run directory rather than a full copy.
+The link may have a different name: for example, a `checkpoint` from a previous run is linked as `restart` for the new run.

 In most cases, the solver is run using `RESU/<run_id>` as its work directory.
 For coupled cases, `RESU/<run_id>/<domain>` is used for each domain, so as to avoid